symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 * ``hardcoded``: The default strategy does not update the fallback order from the request;
-* ``replace`` takes the accepted locales from the request and updates the fallback order with them, removing any locales not found in the request.
+* ``replace`` takes the accepted locales from the request and updates the fallback order with them, removing any locales not found in the request;
 * ``merge`` does the same as ``replace`` but then adds locales not found in the request but on the ``locales`` configuration back to the end of the fallback list.
 This reorders the locales without losing any of them.